Jad31/part-time-internship-2022/slides/mission/yoptoruta.md

 - Upgrade to new standard at low cost

 <!--
-A set of tool to help developper to setup and use best pratices.
+Catch-phrase inspired by The Ring from The Lord of the Rings A set of tool to help developper to setup and use best pratices.
 - Code generation
 - Pre-defined environment